bashfx/fx-sync/README.md

 Also note that the script will need some major cleanup so consider this a beta if you decide to use it.
 If you are tinkering around with the script, the flow is `main -> options -> dispatch -> api` for all calls.
 There may be some redundancies in the code from things I havent cleaned up yet (like the syncx.cache file).

+Finally if for some reason commands are not outputting ANY information to console, use the `--trace` command, that usually works.

 ## Install

 First specify your `$XSYNC_HOME` prefix which will be the home directory for all files used by XSYNC.
 Add it to your .profile or current environment.